[?] Subscribe To This Site

 Greenwashing is going on with a high percentage still guilty of at least one item from the list of seven sins.

 Latest reports though indicate good news and bad.
-Consumer demand continues to be healthy, which is good and legitimate labelling is slowly getting better.
-But, the improvement is just not significant enough yet.
+Consumer demand continues to be healthy which is good and legitimate labelling is slowly getting better.
+But the improvement is just not significant enough yet.

-Leave Greenwashing-Tactics, Return to Going Green
+Return To Going Green

 Return To Carbon Footprint Defined Home Page